 The best thing to do for this is to eat smaller meals more frequently so your not super full and won’t be starving either.

 You may experience a backache due to the added weight you gained in the last few months making it achy and sore.
 Try to sit up straight as much as you can and use a good chair with great back support.
 Avoid picking up heavy objects and wear low heeled shoes that have great arch support.

 A good foot massage can help with this either a professional or your significant other.
 You can also soak in a bath to help relieve the tension, I like to use pink stork flakes bath salts they work really well!

 You may or may not have this side effect from being pregnant but some women have bleeding and swollen gums from hormone levels sending more blood to their gums.
 If you do have this try using a softer toothbrush and don’t go crazy with the floss until after your pregnancy.

 As your breasts grow they may be more tender and sensitive so make sure you have a good well fitting bra to wear.

 I wore a sports bra for most of my second trimester just because it was more comfortable and the wires weren’t poking into my boobs and they have some nice ones like this that have thinner straps so it doesn’t look like a sports bra.
 Whatever makes you more comfortable is best, so if you want a maternity bra go for it if that is what works better for you.

-Your hormones are making your mucus membranes in your nose swell and it is annoying!
+Your hormones are making your mucous membranes in your nose swell and it is annoying!
 My best suggestion for this is to use a humidifier and nose spray called xclear which works awesome when it comes to allergies and congestion even after pregnancy, our two year old uses it as well.
 I love it because it is all natural and lasts a long time.